 When you work with an attorney whose expertise in law rivals your own in medicine, you open up a wide range of possibilities.
 Our skilled DUI lawyers are familiar with Annapolis, Anne Arundel, and Maryland laws.
 Using this knowledge, they may be able to reduce your charges, have your case thrown out, or enter a plea on your behalf.

 The clock is ticking.
 If you are facing charges of DUI, don’t let it cost you your medical license.
-Contact us now for a free consultation by calling (866) 444-6363 or by using our online contact form.
+Contact us now for a free case evaluation by calling (866) 444-6363 or by using our online contact form.